 The program evaluates knowledge and skills in line with the U.S. Common Core College & Career Readiness standards.
-To learn more about which states use what High School Equivalency tests, check out this page.
+To learn more about which states use what High School Equivalency test, check out this page.

 The NEDP allows students to demonstrate high school-level knowledge and skills by applying their competencies in workplace, academic, and real-life contexts and assignments.

-To be successful on the NEDP, students can use this website’s free video lessons and practice tests that will help them with completing their NEDP assignments fast and efficiently.
+To be successful on the NEDP, students can use this website’s free GED video lessons and practice tests that will help them with completing their NEDP assignments fast and efficiently.

 The NEDP covers three basic content fields as well as seven functional life skills content fields.
 The three basic competencies cover:

 Seven Life Skills

 The NEDP includes seven basic Life Skills fields that cover these subject areas: